victorgavilan/formbar/README.md

 * **formNode:** (CSS Selector) Form DOM node container. (default: 'body' - observes all page forms fields)
 * **barHeight:** (Number) Bar height in pixels.
 * **colors:** (Array of CSS colors) Example: `['#F00', '#0F0','#0FF']`.
 This colors are share by all plugins, see below the configuration of each plugin to know how it use this colors.
+* **colorPercentages:** [Array] Used by some plugins to apply diferent colors in a progress bar at those percentages.
+It sets the change color points.
+Example: [10,20,70] will use the first color in the colors array form 0% to 10%, the second from 10% to 20% and the third from 20% to 100%
 **striped** (Boolean) Adds an striped effect to bar color (if plugin supports it).
 * **background:** (CSS background) A color or background CSS value.
 Sets de bar's background.